JPLOpenSource/fprime-sw-Rel1.0/zmq-radio/docs/sdd.md

 These inputs are serviced by the `Zmq::ZmqRadio::downlinkPort_handler` and `Zmq::ZmqRadio::filedownlinkbuffersendin_handler`, respectively.

-An `Os::Task` listener thread, groundSubscriptionListener, runs in parallel with the ZmqRadio's main thread.
+An `Os::Task` listener thread, `Zmq::ZmqRadio::groundSubscriptionListener`, runs in parallel with the ZmqRadio's main thread.
 This listener thread blocks and listens for packets coming from the ground system.